Best Time to Release Music for Maximum Impact

 The Importance of a Long Lead Time

-While seven days is the absolute minimum, the most successful artists I know give themselves a much longer runway.
-If you really want to maximize your chances, you should be pitching your track at least three to four weeks before your release date.
+Seven days is the minimum Spotify requires, but pitching that close to your release date leaves little room for editors to give your track a proper listen.
+If you want to meaningfully improve your chances, pitch your track at least three to four weeks before your release date.

-This kind of advance planning has a direct line to your bank account.
-More playlist placements mean more streams, and more streams mean more revenue.
-If you're building a career, you need to know how those streams translate to cash.
-For a detailed breakdown, a Spotify royalties calculator can help you project what you might earn from different streaming milestones.
+Advance planning has a direct effect on your streaming revenue.
+More playlist placements generate more streams, and understanding how those streams translate to income helps you set realistic goals for each release.
+A Spotify royalties calculator can help you project what you might earn from different streaming milestones.

 Ultimately, cracking the playlist code is all about giving your music the best possible shot at being heard.
 And it all starts with a smart, strategic, and timely pitch.